 Advanced Lender FAQs

 Yes.
-If you need to access your money, you can sell your micro loan to other lenders in the secondary marketplace.
+If you need to access your money, you can sell your microloan/s to other lenders in the secondary marketplace.
 After a micro loan is sold, the proceeds are returned to your balance.
 If you want to access this cash, you need to submit a withdraw request from the Dashboard.
-If you choose to sell micro loans individually, you can select and sell micro loans at a premium or discount of up to 5%.
+If you choose to sell microloans individually, you can select and sell micro loans at a premium or discount of up to 5%.
 If you sell at a premium, you can earn a profit, but if you sell at a discount, it is likely that you will be able to access your money sooner.
+The ability to sell your micro loans is driven by supply and demand and we cannot guarantee a timeframe in which you will be able to divest.
+You cannot sell micro loans that are in default.

 The secondary market is a marketplace via which lenders can sell micro loans to other lenders.
 This offers lenders the chance to gain quick access to their cash.